 Cheapest non-owner car insurance companies in Tennessee

-State Farm offers the cheapest non-owner car insurance rates in Tennessee at an average cost of $17 per month, based on CarInsurance.com’s analysis.
-Other than State Farm, Farm Bureau Insurance of Tennessee and Travelers also have cheap non-owner insurance premiums.
+CarInsurance.com’s analysis shows that State Farm offers the most affordable non-owner car insurance rates in Tennessee, at $17 per month.
+Other insurers like Farm Bureau Insurance of Tennessee and Travelers also offer affordable premiums.

 Below is a table showing the cheapest companies for non-owner car insurance in Tennessee.